gotschmarcel/goserv.it/content/example/routing.md

 ### Parameters

-Parameters allow you to capture parts of the URL which are then accessible through `RequestContext`.
+Parameters allow you to capture parts of the URL which are then accessible through `RequestContext.Param`.
 Additionally you can register parameter handlers on a `Router` using `.Param(name, handler)` to preprocess the captured values.

+> The parameter names should be unique otherwise they may overwrite each other!

 {{< highlight go >}}
 server.Get("/articles/:article_id", GetArticle)